glyfish/glyfish.github.io/_posts/2018-08-04-discrete_state_markov_chain_equilibrium.md

 Out[8]: matrix([[0.27876106, 0.30088496, 0.03982301, 0.38053097]])
 ```

-Here an initial distribution of states is constructed that satisfies
+Here an initial distribution is constructed that satisfies
 {% katex %}\sum_{i=0}^3 \pi_i = 1{% endkatex %}.
 Then equation {% katex %}(5){% endkatex %} is used
 to compute the distribution after {% katex %}100{% endkatex %} time steps.
 The result is that expected from the previous analysis.
-In the equilibrium limit the distribution of states is the repeated row of the equilibrium transition matrix,
+In the equilibrium limit the distribution is the repeated row of the equilibrium transition matrix,
 namely,

 {% katex display %}